-NOTE Removal and indoor storage of premounted instruments and control panels may be required if such devices cannot be protected from rain, humidity, temperature, or dusty conditions.
+NOTE Removal and indoor storage of premounted instruments and control panels can be required if such devices cannot be protected from rain, humidity, temperature, or dusty conditions.
 Explosion-proof enclosures are not necessarily weatherproof enclosures.
 Open conduit connections can allow entrance of moisture.
 This subject should have been addressed during the procurement or shop inspection stage, but is sometimes overlooked.

 2.20.4 Electronic Instruments